Enabling topography-resolving structural dynamic contact simulation: Numerical results

+For brevity, we focus on the \emph{first in-phase bending mode} in this paper.
+The modal deflection shape is illustrated in \fref{Schwingform}.

-This mode mainly provokes slip at the contact interfaces in the $x$-direction (\cf~\fref{S4Beam}).
-Linear viscous damping was introduced as mass-proportional, whereby the coefficient was adjusted to obtain a damping ratio of $0.1\%$ for the first in-phase bending mode under tied contact conditions.
-We would like to emphasize that this is a reasonable and not at all small value for the remaining (non-frictional) damping, see, \eg, the experimental results in \fref{Rob}.
+This mode mainly induces partial slip at the contact interfaces in the $x$-direction (\cf~\fref{S4Beam}). \\ Linear viscous damping was introduced as mass-proportional, whereby the coefficient was adjusted to obtain a damping ratio of $0.1\%$ for the first in-phase bending mode under tied contact conditions.
+In a model-based prediction, one generally cannot distinguish (erroneous) numerical damping from physical damping.
+Therefore, the amount of observed numerical damping should be small compared to the physical (non-frictional) damping present at low amplitudes.
+It is important to emphasize that the specified linear damping ratio of $0.1\%$ is a reasonable and not at all small value, see, \eg, the low-amplitude test results in \fref{Rob}.